bgotink/yarn-plugin-angular/README.md

 ## Interactive update

 This plugins adds a powerful interactive update command.
-Try it out using `yarn ng update --interactive`.
+Try it out using `yarn ng update-interactive`.

 Some of the features of this command: